-- Mental health related occurrences unless determined that the applicant is a threat to public safety. - Convictions where a record suspension/pardon has been granted including sexual offences; unless a Vulnerable Sector check process was completed accordingly, and disclosure authorized by Minister of Public Safety. - Information from the Alberta Motor Vehicle Automated Registration Information System, such as traffic violations or roadside driving suspensions. - Suspect information that would hinder/compromise an ongoing investigation. - Special Interest to Police CPIC entries. - Information not contained in police occurrence reports (i.e. Street Check Reports). - Information from foreign law enforcement agencies. - Foreign dispositions included on a CRII unless identified as international transfer of offenders. - Victim, complainant, or witness information.
+- Mental health related occurrences unless determined that the applicant is a threat to publicsafety. - Convictions where a record suspension/pardon has been granted including sexual offences; unless a Vulnerable Sector check process was completed accordingly, and disclosure authorized by Minister of Public Safety. - Information from the Alberta Motor Vehicle Automated Registration Information System, such as traffic violations or roadside driving suspensions. - Suspect information that would hinder/compromise an ongoing investigation. - Special Interest to Police CPIC entries. - Information not contained in police occurrence reports (i.e. Street Check Reports). - Information from foreign law enforcement agencies. - Foreign dispositions included on a CRII unless identified as international transfer of offenders. - Victim, complainant, or witness information. - Clare's Law Disclosure to Protect Against Domestic Violation Act.